 Going in, I was concerned that the cone would be awkward to eat, or that I’d wind up with half of the food on my shirt.
 I have a masterful ability to spill things onto myself–I’m so good at it that I don’t even bother with white shirts anymore.
 Here, that was not a problem. the cone held its form and eating it was pretty simple.

 The unexpected “pro” of the cone was that it tasted delicious, with an exterior crispness that gave way to a slightly-moist flakiness.
 I expected this to be a total novelty, with the cone itself being a utilitarian food-holding device.
 Instead, it was delicious.
 It was also a lot of fun to eat, so bonus points for that.
-(Henceforth, this shall be known as the Cone of Delight.)
+If the Handwich was the sandwich of the future, then this Taco Cone is the Handwich of the Future!

 My one ‘wish’ here is that the Taco Cone came with the option of rice instead of lettuce.
 I know that wouldn’t be the norm for a taco cone, but as Walt Disney famously didn’t say, “if you can dream it, you can do it.”
 I personally prefer rice, and thought the lettuce was the one ingredient in the cone that sort of just ‘got in the way’ of everything else.
 This is probably an odd minority opinion, though.